Blonde On Blonde

 Cost: $1.00

 1970's "Rebirth" was released in the wake of a heavy touring schedule including an August 1969 performance in front of 150,000 close friends at the Isle of Wight Festival (by coincidence Bob Dylan was the headliner) The album also marked the introduction of ex-Skid Row singer/guitarist and longtime friend David Thomas who replaced singer/guitarist Ralph Denyer.
 (Denyer subsequently reappeared as the founding member of short lived progressive outfit Aquila.)
-In the role of lead vocalist (he also picked up a large slice of the writing chores), Thomas was considerably more versatile than Denyer had been.
-The extra firepower provided by Thomas' cool and versatile chops was apparent in the form of a tougher, more comfortable rock oriented sound on tracks like 'Broken Hours' and the should've-been-a-radio-hit 'Heart without a Home'.
+In the role of lead vocalist Thomas also picked up a large slice of the writing chores. to my ears Thomas was considerably more versatile than Denyer had been.
+The extra firepower provided by Thomas' cool and versatile chops was apparent in the form of a tougher, more comfortable rock oriented sound like 'Broken Hours' and the should've-been-a-radio-hit 'Heart without a Home'.
 That said, like the debut the sophomore set was fairly varied, including stabs at Moody Blues-styled ballads ('Castles In the Sky'), progressive romps ('You'll Never Know Me/Release') and fuzz-propelled rockers ('November').
 As before Gareth Johnson's versatile guitar provided many of the highlights - check out his scorching solos on 'Circle' and 'Colour Question'.
 Not that it mattered one way or the other, but for some strange reason bassist Richard Hopkins was credited as 'Richard John'.
+Nothing more than a personal preference, this one strikes me as being the best of their three LPs.
+Unlike the debut, their sophomore release never saw an American release, though the Trans-World label picked it up for Canadian release.

 "Rebirth" track listing: